ianmackenzie/elm-3d-scene/README.md

 Contributions are very welcome!
 Here are some ideas for some that would be very useful at this stage:

-- More examples to add to the `examples` directory, showing how to do create specific kinds of scenes or how to integrate `elm-3d-scene` with other packages, such as:
+- More examples to add to the `examples` directory, showing how to create specific kinds of scenes or how to integrate `elm-3d-scene` with other packages, such as:
   - An example combining `elm-3d-scene` and [`elm-gamepad`](https://package.elm-lang.org/packages/xarvh/elm-gamepad/latest/),